Best Android phones under $400 in 2024

 -

-Speaking of power, the Moto G Power 5G 2024 comes with a 5000mAh battery like the previous generation.
-Unlike the previous generation, this phone comes with fast 30W charging, though you'll need to supply your own fast USB-C charger.
-It also supports fast 15W wireless charging, which is rare at this price.
-It uses basically the same main 50MP camera sensor, with an upgraded 8MP ultrawide camera.
-Even if we weren't exactly blown away by the results in our Moto G Power 2024 review.
+Unlike the previous generation, this phone comes with fast 30W charging, although you'll need to supply your own fast USB-C charger.
+It supports fast 15W wireless charging too, which is rare at this price.

 This phone supports 5G on the major U.S. carriers, so you should get strong network speeds in most areas.
-The phone ships with Android 14, which is nice, but Motorola isn't known for providing many updates for its cheaper phones.
+The phone ships with Android 14; it'll only receive just one OS update, but that's pretty standard for Motorola's non-flagships and thus, applies to the Moto G Stylus as well.

 Specifications